More than you need to know about water softeners and water conditioners.

 At some point, however, those resin beads fill up.
 It’s like cleaning your glasses with a cloth; eventually that cloth needs to be cleaned.
 Those beads can be cleaned, or “recharged”, using brine.
 You know; salty water.

 The resin tank has a little computer in top that measures how much water is sent through, and schedules the resin recharge based on water usage.
-At a certain time, usually late at night, salty water is pumped through the resin tank, washing away the minerals.
+At a certain point, usually at night, salty water is pumped through the resin tank, washing away the minerals.
 (Yes, a little salty water stays behind, but not much.)
 The brine, now full of calcium and magnesium is sent down the drain.

 There is a concern with sodium-rich water being sent to our water treatment plants.
 Those plants do not desalinate.
 (That’s a fancy term meaning take the salt back out.)
 The environmental impact of Chloride from salt is significant.
 Chloride changes the respiration of plant life and can negatively effect drinking water.
 High-efficiency softeners use a lot less salt, and some communities are pre-softening water at the municipal level, eliminating the need for home units.